zaproxy/zaproxy-website/site/content/faq/what-calls-home-does-zap-make.md

 From 2.12.0 all ZAP 'calls home' are made to the zaproxy.org domain.

+The availability of these services is shown on an [UptimeRobot dashboard](https://stats.uptimerobot.com/W03Dvh6Wk4).

 ###  Check for Updates

 ZAP makes one request to https://cfu.zaproxy.org to see if ZAP or any of the add-ons are up to date.